Overview

 Controlling chunk placement

-Having an UAF means we can poison the libc fastbins linked list to place a chunk anywhere we want in memory.
+Having a UAF means we can poison the libc fastbins linked list to place a chunk anywhere we want in memory.

-For example if we run these operation we can place a chunk at 0x13371337
+For example, if we run these operations, we can place a chunk at 0x13371337

 for i in range(3):